 Sawyer is a strong but friendly name which makes sense because of it’s southern charm.
 It’s got that southern hospitality!
 According to Nameberry, this name is considered an “occupational name” because it’s of English origin meaning “woodcutter.”
-It cracked the Top 100 in 2018 and has quickly become one of the hottest names and top unisex names.
+It’s currently the 6th most popular unisex name listed on the website and sits just outside the Top 100 at #106 for boy names.

 This name was used by Sara Gilbert, co-host of The Talk and current star of The Connors, as well as Diane Farr.
 Both used this name for their daughters.
 If you like it for a boy, don’t fret!
 It gained male recognition after Kate Capshaw and Steven Spielberg used it for their son in 1992.
 In fact, they may have been the ones to start this trend because soon after it soared up 356 places on the charts.

 Taylor is a pretty traditional unisex name.
 Similar to Sawyer, Taylor is referred to as an “occupational name” because its meaning is “tailor.”
 While this name might seem like it’d be more popular among boys, it’s actually a female favorite.
 It was the ninth most popular girls name throughout the 1990s.
 Despite its popularity for girls, Taylor was also a common choice for boys.
 It almost cracked the Top 50 boy names in the mid-1990s.